 Add these 10 foods to your day, along with many other healthy plant-based pieces of produce, healthy fats, and sources of fiber, and you’ll be well on your way to a healthier you (and a happier, more satisfied you) in truly no time.

-Food can change your life and doesn’t have to rule your life by taking up time to prepare.
+Food can change your life.
 Keep things simple, just eat plants.

 If you enjoy articles and recipes like these and want more, we highly recommend downloading the Food Monster App.
 For those that don’t have it, it’s a brilliant food app which is available for both Android and iPhone, and can also be found on Instagram and Facebook.
 The app has more than 8,000 plant-based, allergy-friendly recipes, and subscribers gain access to ten new recipes per day.
 Check it out!